STOL Special Features

 Gear Test

-In order to meet requirements of FAR 91.411 (...No person may operate an airplane, or helicopter, in controlled airspace under IFR unless...Within the preceding 24 calendar months, each static pressure system, each altimeter instrument, and each automatic pressure altitude reporting system has been tested and inspected and found to comply...)
-AMD tests all production aircraft VFR and or IFR.
+In order to meet requirements of FAR 91.411 (...No person may operate an airplane, or helicopter, in controlled airspace under IFR unless...Within the preceding 24 calendar months, each static pressure system, each altimeter instrument, and each automatic pressure altitude reporting system has been tested and inspected and found to comply...).
 Tests are signed off by an FAA certified person before delivery.
 Log book entry must be made.

-In order to meet requirements of FAR 91.413 (No persons may use an ATC transponder.....unless, within the preceding 24 calendar months, the ATC transponder has been tested and inspected and found to comply...)
-AMD tests all production aircraft VFR and or IFR.
+In order to meet requirements of FAR 91.413 (No persons may use an ATC transponder.....unless, within the preceding 24 calendar months, the ATC transponder has been tested and inspected and found to comply...).
 Tests are signed off by an FAA certified person before delivery.
 Log book entry must be made.

 ELT's are tested and inspected in compliance with FAR 91.207.
 ELT can be turned ON at the panel.